serz/lite-adserver/README.md

 Based on our code analysis, here are some ongoing areas for improvement:

-1. **Type System Alignment**: The database uses numeric IDs while TypeScript models use string IDs, leading to frequent conversions.
-Consider aligning these for better type safety.
+1. ~~**Type System Alignment**: The database uses numeric IDs while TypeScript models use string IDs, leading to frequent conversions.~~ **FIXED**: Model interfaces now use numeric IDs matching the database schema.

+2. ~~**Repeated Code**: There are patterns that could be refactored into utility functions, such as ID parsing and validation.~~ **FIXED**: Created utility functions in `src/utils/idValidation.ts` to handle ID parsing and validation.

-2. **Campaign Selection**: The current implementation selects the first available campaign.
+3. **Campaign Selection**: The current implementation selects the first available campaign.
 A proper weighted selection algorithm based on targeting rule weights would be more effective.

-3. **Device Detection**: The current device detection is basic and could be improved with a more comprehensive solution.
+4. **Device Detection**: The current device detection is basic and could be improved with a more comprehensive solution.

-4. **Security Headers**: The application currently lacks proper security headers which should be added before production deployment.
+5. **Security Headers**: The application currently lacks proper security headers which should be added before production deployment.

-5. **CORS Configuration**: The current CORS setup allows all origins, which should be restricted in production.
+6. **CORS Configuration**: The current CORS setup allows all origins, which should be restricted in production.

 ## Implementation TODO List